 Adjustments are at the heart of traditional Mysore Style Ashtanga practice.
-Some students respond very well to verbal instructions, but for others, physical guidance is much more effective.
 In this workshop you will learn how to give adjustments and also how best to receive them.

 Moving the body through its natural range of motion does not require force but understanding and guidance, sensitivity and correct perception - these are the qualities we will work to cultivate.

-Each session will commence with a meditation on the principles of the Yama and Niyama - non-violence or compassion, kindness, nurturing support - what motivates us as teachers and as students - non-ambition or non-greed, being present in the moment - non desiring - respecting the body - seeing the body as sacred - cultivating pure intentions - not controlling or restricting the body but creating space for movement and freedom.
-Meditation will be connected with pranayama practice.
+Each session will commence with a meditation on the principles of the Yama and Niyama - non-violence or compassion, kindness and nurturing support - non-ambition or non-greed - being present in the moment - respecting the body.
+We will consider what motivates us as teachers and practitioners - cultivating pure intentions - seeing the body as sacred - not controlling or restricting the body but creating space for movement and freedom.

 Guy was a student of Pattabhi Jois for many years and this has provided a foundation for his technique but also an education about how not to teach: many students were injured and many students were sexually assaulted by KP Jois.
 In this workshop we will explore how to be gentle, kind and nurturing, how to avoid harming, abusing and controlling the student, how to cultivate freedom of movement by providing steadiness and a calm stable foundation, while at the same time helping to evolve a practice in the best possible way.

 Guy has been teaching this way for over 25 years and will share his knowledge and experience about how to be effective, safe, respectful of the student and the student's boundaries.
-In addition to studies with KP Jois, Guy has also studied and integrated many different healing modalities - massage therapy, trigger point muscle release, reflexology, tui-na, reiki etc..
+He has also studied and integrated many different healing modalities - massage therapy, trigger point muscle release, reflexology, tui-na, reiki etc..
 He regards asana practice as therapy.

 "Some features of the organization of the workshop were really outstanding: 1) rather than doing every asana of the primary series, you focused on the ones that most typically need adjusting; 2) we rotated partners each day for each asana.
 In other workshops, when stuck with the same partner all afternoon, it was a limiting factor.
 Before, when paired with someone who could not drop back, I failed to learn that adjustment.
 3) always reviewing what we'd previously learned 4) later, rotating asana by asana - doing a different body and a different asana, a fairly good replication of an actual class."